Undergraduate certificate: public health

 Student Academic Misconduct

-Policies regarding cases of cheating or plagiarism are outlined on the College of Public Health website; see Academic Misconduct.
+Policies regarding cases of cheating or plagiarism are outlined in the Undergraduate Student Handbook; see Examples of Academic Misconduct on the College of Public Health website.

 Academic Probation and Dismissal

 College of Public Health students are expected to meet academic standards set by the college and to demonstrate reasonable progress toward a degree.
-To be considered in academic good standing, students must earn a minimum cumulative public health major g.p.a. and a minimum cumulative g.p.a. for all college work of at least 2.00, and a required University of Iowa session g.p.a. of 1.50 or higher during any spring, summer, or fall enrollment.
+To be considered in good academic standing, students must earn a minimum cumulative public health major g.p.a., a minimum UI cumulative g.p.a., and a minimum cumulative g.p.a. for all college work of at least 2.00, and a required University of Iowa session g.p.a. of 1.50 or higher during any spring, summer, or fall enrollment.
 If a student does not meet all grade-point average conditions, then the student is placed on academic probation.

 Students usually are allowed only one session to return to good academic standing.
 They are required to meet with an academic advisor.
 Students on academic probation who withdraw registration after the deadline for dropping courses may be dismissed.